ZukicT/ABC-Budgeting/README.md

-# Money Manager
+# Nuvio

 A comprehensive iOS personal finance management application built with SwiftUI.

 ## 📱 Overview

-Money Manager is a modern, intuitive iOS app designed to help users take control of their personal finances.
+Nuvio is a modern, intuitive iOS app designed to help users take control of their personal finances.
 The app provides essential budgeting, loan tracking, and financial insights in a clean, user-friendly interface built with SwiftUI.

 ## ✨ Features